Our Team

 Shirley WangInvestment Associate

-Before joining Washington Harbour, Ms. Wang was an Analyst at Blackstone in their Strategic Partners group, where she evaluated generalist investment opportunities across GP- and LP-led secondaries and played a key role in closing several transactions.
+Before joining Washington Harbour, Ms. Wang previously worked at Blackstone in their Strategic Partners group, where she evaluated generalist investment opportunities across GP- and LP-led secondaries and played a key role in closing several transactions.
 Previously, she interned with Eldridge Industries on their private equity team.
 Ms. Wang graduated from Yale University with a B.A. in Economics, where she was the captain of the Division I Fencing team.

 ×